homeprice/pro_api/README.md

 Project under construction!

-This is service with which you'll be able to POST a request to our server with coordinates and some additional parameter and get a valuation for an asset in return.
+With this is service you'll be able to POST a request to our server with a pair of coordinates and some additional parameters and get back in return a professional valuation for the asset described.